Doxuno

 RECITALS

-WHEREAS, Pacific Ventures Group LLC (the "Company") is a Limited Liability Company (LLC) organized and existing under the laws of the State of California;
+WHEREAS, Pacific Ventures Group LLC (the "Company") is a Limited Liability Company (LLC) organized and existing under the laws of the State of California, whose internal affairs are governed by the law of that state wherever the Company operates;

-WHEREAS, the undersigned parties are the owners of all the issued and outstanding ownership interests in the Company, holding the respective percentages set forth herein;
+WHEREAS, the undersigned parties are the owners of all the issued and outstanding ownership interests in the Company;

-WHEREAS, the Owners desire to restrict the transfer, sale, and disposition of their ownership interests in the Company, to provide for the orderly transition of ownership upon certain trigger events, and to establish a fair method for valuing said interests (consistent with Delaware General Corporation Law §202 and the principles of IRS Revenue Ruling 59-60 regarding valuation of closely-held business interests);
+WHEREAS, the Owners desire to restrict the transfer of their ownership interests, to provide for the orderly transition of ownership upon certain trigger events, and to establish a fair method for valuing said interests (consistent with the valuation principles of IRS Revenue Ruling 59-60 and the requirements of I.R.C. §2703(b) for estate-tax effectiveness);

-NOW, THEREFORE, in consideration of the mutual covenants and agreements herein contained, and for other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the Owners agree as follows.
+NOW, THEREFORE, in consideration of the mutual covenants herein, and for other good and valuable consideration, the Owners agree as follows.

 2.